Sara Storer

 Sara Bettine Storer (born 6 October 1973) is an Australian country music singer-songwriter and former teacher.
 She won a record breaking seven Golden Guitar awards in the Tamworth Country Music Festival in January 2004, and as of 2017, she has won 21 in total.
-Three of her six studio albums have reached the top 30 on the ARIA Albums Chart, Firefly (July 2005), Lovegrass (August 2013) and Silos (March 2016).
+Four of her seven studio albums have reached the top 30 on the ARIA Albums Chart, Firefly (July 2005), Lovegrass (August 2013), Silos (March 2016), and Raindance (January 2019).
 Silos also won Best Country Album at the ARIA Music Awards of 2016.
 Storer has been a member of a country music trio, Songbirds (2007–09) alongside Beccy Cole and Gina Jeffries.
 Her older brother, Greg Storer, is also a country music singer-songwriter and the siblings have recorded and performed together.